dennuguyen/mtrn4010/notes/extended-kalman-filter.md

 # Extended Kalman Filter

 The EKF is an algorithm used to filter noise to get accurate state values.
+It consists of two steps:
+1. Prediction: Predicts what the system's state would be in the next time step.
+1. Update: Tunes the prediction closer to its true values based on the error of an observation paired with its truth value.

 ## Definitions